MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 In order to test another approch for hyper-parameter tunning, a grid search on the whole dataset with one hyper-parameter in the <code> param_grid </code> at a time, while other parameters were left at their defult value.
 Every time the best value for the cheking parameter has been passed to a final model and at last, the model were traind with n_estimators=100, max_depth=9, max_features=6, criterion='entropy'.
 A model with the exact parameters has been trained with 6 miRNAs has with the highest <code> feature_importance_ </code> from the model trained with the whole dataset.
  </p>

 <p style='text-align: justify;'>
  At last a nested cross-validation has been conducted on the whole dataset with <code> n_splits=5 </code> for inner cv and <code> n_splits=10 </code> for outer cv.
 The <code> param_grid </code> was as above and the soring for the grid search step was accuracy.
  </p>

+ **Question 4:** <code> Three different approchs have been used for hyper-tunning.
+Grid search for all parameters of interest at one step, tunning a parameter at a time and nested cross-validation as combination of grid search and cross validation.
+Which hyper-tunning techniqu is the correct or the better one? </code>

 <p style='text-align: justify;'>
   All models have been trained with <code> cross_validate </code> with <code> cv=10 </code> and the following <code> scoring </code>: